chevah/geck/content/python.rst

 * When a method does not use the *self* attribute, this is a code smell that this method should be placed somewhere else.

-* Don't use the `assert` statement in code but rather raise an explicit error.
-  `assert` statement optimization is useless as it was scientifically proven that some bugs only show up when a customer uses the machine and we want those exceptions to be raised in production and not be accidentally disabled.

-* Don't raise `AssertionError` outside of the test code.
-  Use `RuntimeError` or a more specific exception.
-  The `AssertionError` should never be handled nor in production nor in testing code.
-  Using `self.assertRaises(AssertionError)` is a form of handling an exception.

-* Don't raise `RuntimeError` outside for the production code.
-  Use `AssertionError` when implementing doubles, stub or mock implementation to support the testing.

 Mixin
 =====